-If you are a native speaker of the relevant language, please contact the SWAY team directly.
+If you are a native speaker of the relevant language and feel that you may need to take a language level assessment to ascertain your language level will be sufficient to meet the academic requirements of your exchange, please contact the SWAY team directly.

-Unfortunately, COL are not able to facilitate language assessments at another point in the year, so if you will be studying in another language, please ensure that you are prepared to sit the assessment in March or April.
+COL are not able to facilitate language assessments at another point in the year, so if you will be studying in another language, please ensure that you are prepared to sit the assessment in the spring before your exchange year.

 Students who do not achieve B2 level at the time of the assessment will not be able to proceed with their exchange.